David Kämpf: Playing career

-After spending four seasons with the Blackhawks, Kämpf entered free agency and signed a two-year, $3 million deal with the Toronto Maple Leafs on July 28, 2021.
+After spending four seasons with the Blackhawks, Kämpf entered free agency and signed a two-year, $3 million deal with the Toronto Maple Leafs on 28 July 2021.

-After two successful seasons with the Maple Leafs, Kämpf chose to stay in Toronto by signing a four-year contract extension worth $9.6 million on June 28, 2023, ahead of becoming a free agent.
+After two successful seasons with the Maple Leafs, Kämpf chose to stay in Toronto by signing a four-year contract extension worth $9.6 million on 28 June 2023, ahead of becoming a free agent.

-2025 Season

-The Maple Leafs placed Kampf on waivers at the start of the and sent him down to play for the Marlies in the AHL.
+The Maple Leafs placed Kämpf on waivers at the start of the and sent him down to play for the Marlies in the AHL.
 After playing four games in the AHL, Kämpf walked away from the Marlies in November 2025.
-His absence was considered a breach of contract, and he received a suspension letter from the Leafs on November 2.
-His contract was subsequently suspended on November 7.
-On November 13, he was placed on unconditional waivers, with the Maple Leafs citing his absence from the Marlies as justification to terminate his contract.
-He signed a one-year, $1.1M contract with the Vancouver Canucks on November 15.
+His absence was considered a breach of contract, and he received a suspension letter from the Leafs on 2 November.
+His contract was subsequently suspended on 7 November.
+On 13 November, he was placed on unconditional waivers, with the Maple Leafs citing his absence from the Marlies as justification to terminate his contract.

+Subsequently, he signed a one-year contract worth $1.1 million with the Vancouver Canucks on 15 November.
+On 6 March 2026, Kämpf was traded to the Washington Capitals in exchange for a 2026 sixth-round pick.
+On 24 June 2026, the Capitals traded him and a 2027 third-round pick to the Buffalo Sabres in exchange for Alex Tuch.

+Released as a free agent by the Sabres and following 9 NHL seasons, Kämpf opted to return to his native Czech Republic, agreeing to a three-year contract with HC Litvínov of the ELH on 7 July 2026.